kennywlino/msc_thesis/paper/background.md

 \cleardoublepage

 \chapter{Background}
 Before delving into previous literature and their relevance to this work and the fields of NLP and language learning as a whole, I detail both voice conversion and accent conversion in order to help better distinguish them.
 I also go over some common speech technology concepts typically used in these systems at a high level in order to make the current work more accessible to those unfamiliar with the area.
-Further reference is also provided for those interested in the technical aspects and formalisms.
+Further reference is also provided for those interested in the more technical aspects and formalisms.

 # Voice conversion